 When to Call the Doctor

 - Your cough is so ongoing or severe that you can’t sleep well or do your daily activities.

 - Your cough keeps you awake at night.

 - You cough up blood or mucus.

 - Your cough lasts longer than a week.
 In otherwise healthy people, a cough from acute bronchitis can last 3 weeks.

 - Your mucus becomes darker, thicker or increases in volume.

 - Your cough has a barking sound and makes it hard to speak.

 - It comes along with unexplained weight loss.

 If you have a fever above 100.4 F and a loss of appetite, wheezing or shortness of breath, and general achiness, see your doctor right away.
-Pneumonia may be the cause of your symptoms.
+COVID-19 or pneumonia may be the cause of your symptoms.